Stavromir/Game_RockPaperScissors_By_Stavr1/README.md

-# :video_game: Game "Rock - Paper - Scissors" Created By S.Kasapov :video_game:
+# :video_game: Game "Rock - Paper - Scissors" :video_game:

 ---
 > Description : This is a simple two-player console game, written on Java language.